 A popular CSS plugin is Simple CSS by Tom Usborne.

 Simple CSS allows us to quickly and easily add CSS to our website.
 Even better it offers a live preview editor in the Customizer which means you can instantly see if your code is generating the look you were after.
-As a bonus, you can also just add CSS to one particular page or post rather than (as would normally happen) your CSS changes updating site wide.
+As a bonus, you can also just add CSS to one particular page or post rather than (as would normally happen) your CSS changes updating the style site wide.

 Simple Custom CSS & JS

 Simple Custom CSS & JS is another great CSS plugin.
-It works in a similar was to the Simple CSS plugin mentioned above by allowing you to update the CSS (and JS which is another programming language) code on your site from within the WordPress Admin.
+It works in a similar way to the Simple CSS plugin mentioned above by allowing you to update the CSS (and JS which is another programming language) code on your site from within the WordPress Admin.
 You can also specify whether your custom CSS should print the code in the Header, Footer or Body of your website which offers you further flexibility.

 Get started by downloading and installing.
-Then go to new Custom CSS & JS link in the menu and have a play.
+Then go to the new Custom CSS & JS link in the menu and have a play.
 We added some HTML code as an example.

-And set it to appear on header
+And set it to appear on the header:

 We also added its CSS style like this:

 Another popular way of creating a custom WordPress website is to use one of the builders available for WordPress sites.
 WordPress has its own built-in page builder called Gutenberg.
 You can also use third-party page builders such as Beaver Builder and Elementor.